yeasy/learning_pickleball/14_atp_en.md

 ## What is Around The Post

-Around The Post (ATP) is a common technique in professional tournaments, which refers to hitting the ball from outside of the court and letting the ball fly to the court around the net post.
+Around The Post (ATP) is a common technique in professional tournaments, which refers to returning the ball from outside of the court and letting the ball fly to the court around the net post.

 ## When to Use